 Consumer Acquisition Cost for a Business Model

-There are a few aspects that need to be put under reasonable consideration, which is in addition to the product, the market, and the team.
-The element which I will be mentioning is the fourth and in fact, an equally important component of the corporate world, especially start-ups.
+A few aspects need to be put under reasonable consideration, which is in addition to the product, the market, and the team.
+The element I will be mentioning is the fourth and equally important component of the corporate world, especially start-ups.
 This is the prerequisite and dire need for a feasible, practical, and workable business model.
 The viability of a business model is mostly balanced on two major variables, in a major chunk of the business start-ups.
 The two variables that are balancing factors for a successful business are:

 - The cost incurred to acquire and gain a new customer for the business (acquisition cost)